williamjsdavis/ThermoChroNN/README.md

-# SmoothLivePlot.jl
+# ThermoChroNN

-`SmoothLivePlot.jl` is a Julia package for creating live-style plots during calculations.
+`ThermoChroNN` is a Julia package for quantitative thermochronology calculations, using artificial neural networks.

 # Motivation